-If you have a little time or an abiding interest in America’s industrial heritage, get off I-89 at exit 15, or follow Riverside Avenue (old US-2) north from Burlington to the center of Winooski, an old woolen mill town now focusing on the restored Champlain Mill (20 Winooski Falls Way), downtown.
-This former woolen mill now houses more than 20 cafés and specialty shops, and the rest of town provides a blue-collar balance to Burlington’s somewhat upscale airs.
+If you have a little time or an abiding interest in America’s industrial heritage, get off I-89 at exit 15, or follow Riverside Avenue (old US-2) north from Burlington to the center of Winooski, an old woolen mill town that provides a blue-collar balance to Burlington’s somewhat upscale airs.
+Downtown, the restored Champlain Mill (20 Winooski Falls Way).
+This former woolen mill now houses cafés and specialty shops.
 The town green is marred by a bank and large parking lot, but the surrounding buildings hold some interesting spots, including Sneakers Bistro (28 Main St., 802/655-9081), which serves great breakfasts and lunches every day.
-Two doors down, the Mule Bar (38 Main St., 802/399-2020) serves more eclectic food and a great range of micro-brewed beers and ciders.
+Two doors down, the Mule Bar (38 Main St., 802/399-2020) serves more eclectic food and a great range of microbrew beers and ciders.

-Another reason to visit Winooski is to tour the restored farm of Vermont patriot Ethan Allen, preserved as the Ethan Allen Homestead Museum (802/865-4556, Thurs.-Mon.
-10am-4pm May-Oct., $8) along Route 127 two miles northeast of Winooski.
+Another reason to visit Winooski is to tour the restored farm of Vermont patriot Ethan Allen, preserved as the Ethan Allen Homestead Museum (802/865-4556, daily 10am-4pm May-Oct., $10) along Route 127 two miles northeast of Winooski.